-I pretty much incorporate Empathy Maps into all of my Personas.
+We pretty much incorporate Empathy Maps into all of my Personas.
 Or a version of them anyway.

 Journey mapping adds the dimension of time to your Personas and Empathy Maps.
 More than that, it adds touch points so you can identify weak spots or challenges in the experience.

-I've placed it here as an empathy tool, but you can also use it at the end of a process to preview and even Prototype the experience.
+We've placed it here as an empathy tool, but you can also use it at the end of a process to preview and even Prototype the experience.